SazidulAlam47/facebook-login-page/README.md

 # Facebook Login Page

-This repository provides a Facebook Login Page Demo for educational purposes, demonstrating basic authentication principles in web development.
-It allows users to simulate a login process, observe credential handling, and explore key techniques in a controlled environment.
+This repository provides a Facebook Login Page Demo for educational purposes, allowing users to simulate a login process, observe credential handling, explore key techniques in a controlled environment, and **understand and protect against phishing attacks**.

 ## ⚠️ Disclaimer